 Federal Employee Program members (FEP) should check with their Retail Pharmacy Program to determine if prior approval is required by calling the Retail Pharmacy Program at 1-800-624-5060 (TTY: 1-800-624-5077).
 FEP members can also obtain the list through the www.fepblue.org website.

-Idursulfase (Elaprase) may be considered medically necessary for use in individuals five (5) years old and older with Hunter syndrome (Mucopolysaccharidosis II, MPS II).
+Idursulfase (Elaprase) may be considered medically necessary for use in individuals with Hunter syndrome (Mucopolysaccharidosis II, MPS II) when the following criteria are met.

 The use of idursulfase (Elaprase) for any indication other than Hunter syndrome is considered experimental/investigational, and therefore, not covered.
 The safety and efficacy for any other indication has not been established.